openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

   `domain.DataSourceMapRetreiver` to retrieve the latest data source map.
   (NOTE: This code is likely making its way to `domain`).

-* `gds` package: contains an implementation of a Ganglia Data Source Server aka gmond.
-This is the mechanism used to report metrics to Ganglia's gmetad.
-The metrics reported are read from a `domain.ReportedRepository`.

 * `inmem` package: contains in-memory implementations of the repository interfaces defined in the `domain` package.